Artist Profile - Pierre Williams

 Medium: original ceramic

-Price: £450 plus hand delivery or collection
+Price: £1,100 plus delivery

 Standing Male Nude (precious series)